Mohamed ElBaradei

-Mohamed Mostafa ElBaradei (محمد مصطفى البرادعي, /arz/; born 17 June 1942) is an Egyptian law scholar and diplomat who served as Director General of the International Atomic Energy Agency (IAEA) from 1997 to 2009, then as vice president of Egypt on an interim basis from 14 July to 14 August 2013.
+Mohamed Mostafa ElBaradei (محمد مصطفى البرادعي, /arz/; born 17 June 1942) is an Egyptian lawyer, diplomat, and politician who served as Director General of the International Atomic Energy Agency (IAEA) from 1997 to 2009 and as interim vice president of Egypt in 2013.

-As Director General of the IAEA, he and the organization were jointly awarded the Nobel Peace Prize in 2005 "for their efforts to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way".
-At the end of his tenure, he was appointed "Director General Emeritus of the International Atomic Energy Agency".
-ElBaradei was featured in the Western press due to his views regarding Egyptian politics, particularly the 2011 revolution which ousted President Hosni Mubarak and the 2013 Egyptian coup d'état.
+As Director General of the IAEA, ElBaradei oversaw the agency during inspections in Iraq preceding the 2003 invasion of Iraq and disputes over the nuclear programs of Iran and North Korea.
+He and the IAEA were jointly awarded the Nobel Peace Prize in 2005 "for their efforts to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way".

+After leaving the IAEA, ElBaradei founded the National Association for Change and became a prominent opposition figure during the 2011 Egyptian revolution.
+Following the 2013 Egyptian coup d'état, ElBaradei was appointed vice president but resigned in protest over the Rabaa massacre.

 Education and early career

 ElBaradei was born and raised in Giza Governorate, Greater Cairo, Egypt.
 He was one of five children of Mostafa ElBaradei, an attorney who headed the Egyptian Bar Association.
 ElBaradei's father was also a supporter of democratic rights in Egypt, supporting a free press and an independent judiciary.

 Following in the footsteps of his father, Mostafa, ElBaradei also studied law.
 He earned a bachelor's degree in law from the University of Cairo in 1962, a master's degree LLM in 1971 and a doctorate degree JSD in international law in 1974 from the New York University School of Law.
 His thesis was titled "The right of passage through straits in time of peace".

 ElBaradei's diplomatic career began in 1964 in the Ministry of Foreign Affairs, where he served in the Permanent Missions of Egypt to the UN in New York and in Geneva, in charge of political, legal, and arms-control issues.
 From 1974 to 1978, he was a special assistant to the foreign minister.
 In 1980, he became a senior fellow in charge of the International Law Program at the United Nations Institute for Training and Research (UNITAR).
 From 1981 to 1987, he was also an adjunct professor of international law at the New York University School of Law.

 In 1984, ElBaradei became a senior staff member of the IAEA Secretariat, serving as the agency's legal adviser (1984 to 1993) and Assistant Director General for External Relations (1993 to 1997).
 ElBaradei is currently a member of both the International Law Association (ILA) and the American Society of International Law (ASIL).